-Both female and male employees are entitled for four months each per child as Fostering leave. which has to be taken until the child has attained 8 years of age.
+Both employed parents or employed adoptive parents are entitled for four months Fostering Leave per parent applying for parental leave and not for each child fostered, which has to be taken until the child has attained 8 years of age.
 The first two (2) months or eight (8) weeks are non-transferable and are eligible for benefit payment; while the second two (2) months or eight (8) weeks are transferable between parents but are unpaid of any benefit.

 Legal Notice 201 of 2022, provides that the first eight (8) weeks of fostering leave is paid to the employer on behalf of employees who are certified as foster parents.
 The applicable payment rate is the Married rate established for the Sickness Benefit.